Erich Pommer: Exile and eventual return

 After the Nazi Party came to power early in 1933, UFA rescinded Pommer's contract and he picked up an offer of Fox Film Corporation to build Fox Europa as its European arm in Paris, where he produced Max Ophüls' On a volé un homme (1933) and Fritz Lang's Liliom (1934), and then went on to Hollywood again.
 In 1936, he worked in the United Kingdom for Alexander Korda's London Films (Fire Over England 1936 and Farewell Again 1937).
-In 1937 he formed a production company, the Mayflower Picture Corp., with actor Charles Laughton.
+In 1936, he formed a film production company, The Mayflower Pictures Corporation, with actor Charles Laughton.
 Pommer not only produced but also directed their first film, Vessel of Wrath (also known as The Beachcomber), replacing Bartlett Cormack with the latter's agreement.
-Although Pommer subsequently received offers to direct and could have pursued a directing career, he preferred producing and never directed another film In 1938, Pommer produced St. Martin's Lane directed by Tim Whelan starring Laughton and Vivien Leigh and in 1939 Alfred Hitchcock's Jamaica Inn again with Laughton and also introducing Maureen O'Hara in her first film.
+Although Pommer subsequently received offers to direct and could have pursued a directing career, he preferred producing and never directed another film In 1938, Pommer produced St. Martin's Lane (via Mayflower Pictures) directed by Tim Whelan starring Laughton and Vivien Leigh and in 1939 Alfred Hitchcock's Jamaica Inn (also through Mayflower Pictures) again with Laughton and also introducing Maureen O'Hara in her first film.
 Pommer was in New York City for distribution negotiations when the Second World War broke out.
 Because he still held a German passport, he was unable to return to the United Kingdom and remained in the United States.

 In 1939 he signed with RKO Radio Pictures, in Hollywood, for whom he produced two pictures, including Dance, Girl, Dance and They Knew What They Wanted.
 Becoming seriously ill in 1941 (he was a chain-smoker and suffered a heart attack), his contract with RKO was not renewed.
 Between 1942 and 1946, Pommer worked on a few film projects, some of which eventually went into production but without him.
 Pommer and his wife rented a small apartment and lived off the proceeds from the sale of personal valuables.
 They also helped two close friends, Fred Pinkus (a former business manager from Berlin) and his wife, silent movie star Eliza La Porta, who bought chinaware and glasses and then hand-painted them to sell to the higher-class department stores.
 Pommer's wife helped with the painting, and Pommer alternated with Pinkus to work the drying oven in Pinkus' garage.
 Having resided continuously in the United States since 1939, Pommer and his wife became naturalized American citizens in 1944.